Tackling New Home Blues by Redecorating Your Apartment

 • Step Six: Furnishings!

 If you’re not a very ‘color-savvy’ person, brighten up the area with colorful carpet with interesting patterns.
-Most apartments come with a basic carpet, while area rugs can be used near your couch or bed, by a desk or under the coffee table.
+Most apartments come with a basic carpet, while area rugs can be used near your couch or bed, by a desk or under a stylish coffee table.
 On the other hand, choose curtains that match your temperament if you’re bored of regular blinds in your apartment.
 Experiment with various colors, textures, and patterns for extra personality vibes!

 • Step Seven: Invest in some high-quality hardware